-At American Zinc Products, we produce zinc from waelz oxide (WOX) produced out of our AZR recycling facilities.
-AZR recycles EAF dust from steel recyclers to create WOX.
-Then, we use our extraction process to extract value from the WOX, which contains mostly zinc with some lead and silver.
+At American Zinc Products, we produce zinc from waelz oxide (WOX).
+We use our patented extraction process to extract value from the WOX, which contains mostly zinc with some lead and silver.
 It is refined into special high-grade zinc (SHG) that is 99.995% pure—turning what would have been industrial waste into a valuable commodity.

 The Four Main Steps in Our Process

 The WOX is delivered by rail from recycling facilities in the form of a dry powder and stored in silos on site.
 From here it is mixed with solution and pumped into the Leaching phase via a slurry pipeline.